leklachu/endless-sky-syndicate/notes.md

 - Do you lose Syndicate colours later?
 	+ I don't think so
 	+ in which case probably keep salary... might increase too at points:

+Ending has not yet been written:

+- end part I: requires "event: ScS help help" to trigger 'not yet written' message.